ArenKae/pipex/README.md

 ## Usage
 To compile, use ```make```, ```make all```.

-### Checking lemory leaks
+### Checking memory leaks
 In order to check for memory leaks properly on MacOS, some adjustments need to be made to the code.
-First, we need to redirect stdout to it's usual fd, since it is used in a pipe for this project.
-For this purpoes, add the following line at the end of the main() function :
+First, we need to redirect stdout to its usual fd, since it is used in a pipe for this project.
+For this purpose, add the following line at the end of the main() function :
 ```
 dup2(STDOUT_FILENO, fd2);
 ```
-Then we can add :
+Then we can make a system call to check for leaks as usual :
 ```
 system("leaks pipex");
 ```